 Add a list of references for further reading

-Your audience member will want to pick your brain.
+Your audience members will want to pick your brain.
 They want to know where you went to school, what kind of work experience you have, and most of all, where they can read more about your topic.

 There’s a ton of resources out there, so instead of having your audience sort through them, just lead them in the right direction with your recommended reading.
 If the book is hard to find, or only available online, remember to include the link to where it can be purchased.

-Do consider adding a worksheet or action sheet
+Consider adding a worksheet or action sheet